utilefordiscord/Miscord/README.md

 ## Why Miscord?
 Miscord is a project by the [Utile Developers Team](https://github.com/orgs/utilefordiscord/teams/developers/members) for the **Discord Hack Week**, which lasted from June 24 to June 28, 2019.

-It is a Discord bot made in Python which allows you to create songs using `discord.py`'s internal voice support and a custom implementation of the Github NoopsChallenge's Drumbot API, play songs from the internet, display the lyrics and information of the song (Genius) and more fun and entertaining things like a leveling system for your server.
+It is a Discord bot made in Python which allows you to create songs using `discord.py`'s internal voice support and a custom implementation of the Github NoopsChallenge's Drumbot API, play songs from the internet, display the lyrics and information of the song (Genius) and more fun and entertaining things.

 ## Get Started
 Using **Miscord** is a really straight-forward process.